O33KY/Helpdesk-notes/windows-basics.md

      -  **RUN** -> `services.msc`
      - Programs running in the background
-     - Crucial for system and network running properly (no Win Update - no Update, no DHCP Client - no IP, no Print Spooler - no printing etc.)
+     - Crucial for system and network running properly (no Win Update - no Update, no DHCP((assigns IP address)) Client - no IP, no Print Spooler - no printing etc.)

      **Don't disable services w/o understanding what it does**